Wendy Rose

-Wendy Rose (born May 8, 1948) is a Hopi/Miwok writer.
+Wendy Rose (born May 8, 1948) is an American writer.
 Having grown up in an environment which placed little emphasis on both her Native American and white background, much of her verse deals with her search for her personal identity.
 She is also an anthropologist, artist, and social scientist.

 Biography

 Also known under her pseudonym Chiron Khanshendel, Wendy Rose is a poet, nonfiction writer, artist, educator, and anthropologist.
 As a blend of all of these things, Rose rejects marginalization and categorization, but she is best known for her work as an American Indian poet.

 Early life

 Wendy Rose was born Bronwen Elizabeth Edwards on May 7, 1948, in Oakland, California.
-Though she is of Hopi and Miwok ancestry, Rose was raised in a predominantly white community in San Francisco.
-Growing up in an urban environment far removed from reservation life and Native American relations gave her little to no access to her native roots as a child.
-A theme at the forefront of her poetry, she comes from a mixed-blood family.
-Though her father is a full-blood Hopi, Rose was denied membership in her father's tribe because ancestry is determined matrilineally.
-Her mother was partly Miwok, but refused to acknowledge her American Indian heritage (instead she acknowledged her European ancestry including English, Scottish, Irish, and German extraction).
+She is of Hopi descent through her father and of partial Miwok descent through her mother.

 She began making her own path as a young woman when she dropped out of high school to go to San Francisco and join the American Indian Movement (AIM) and took part in the protest occupation of Alcatraz.
 During this time, Rose spent time coming to terms with her ethnicity, gender, and an Indian's place in the world.